sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/models.markdown

 `Team`.
 By default, when a `Contact` is assigned to an `Account` or `Team`, they get the `Member` role.

+### Entitlement

+An `Entitlement` is a convenience layer for `Accounts` and `Contacts` so you can easily see what they are entitled to.
+Entitlements should generally be products or services a customer has access to based on their `ProductPurchases`, `ContactRoles`, `Account` fields, etc. defined in the `EntitlementDefinition`.

+Examples:
+Analytics Cloud Admin
+Commerce Customer
+Customer
+DXP Customer
+DXP Trial
+Enterprise Search Customer
+Knowledge Base
+LCS User
+Partner
+Ticket Support

+### EntitlementDefinition

+An `EntitlementDefinition` defines which `Accounts` or `Contacts` gets what entitlements based of on certain criteria.

 ### ExternalLink

 An `External Link` creates a relationship between Koroneiki models and external